-King Alexander I of Yugoslavia (1888 – 1934), also known as Alexander the Unifier, was a pivotal figure in the formation of the Kingdom of Serbs, Croats, and Slovenes, later renamed Kingdom of Yugoslavia.
+King Alexander I of Yugoslavia (1888 – 1934), was a pivotal figure in the formation of the Kingdom of Serbs, Croats, and Slovenes, later the Kingdom of Yugoslavia.
 He ascended to the throne in 1921 after the death of his father, King Peter I. He sought to unify the diverse ethnic and religious groups within his kingdom but faced significant political tensions.

 Good job